It Can Be Harder For The Breakup Instigator, Actually

-Copywriter Stephen, 30, who only wants to share his first name to protect his identity, tells Refinery29 he is going through breakup guilt right now.
+Stephen, 30, is going through breakup guilt right now.
 “I just turned 30 a few months ago and I was in a 10-year relationship.
-I’d literally been with her for my entire 20s, crazy.
+I’d literally been with her for my entire 20s.
 I realised I wasn’t where I wanted to be in life at all.
 I’d barely done anything.
 I wanted to change that and I just didn’t think I could do it with her.”

 So, Stephen broke up with his girlfriend of ten years.
 “It would have been easier for everyone if someone had been a dick.
 If there had been something for one of us to blow up at each other over.
 Something to make us hate one another.”